Eligibility of Runners

 Recognizing that errors will not always be detected before leaving the race site despite reasonable efforts by runners and club representatives, any errors that will affect NHGP scoring but are only detected after leaving the race site should not be reported to the timers, but instead to the NHGP scorekeeper (currently Brandyn Naro December 2019).
 The deadline for reporting is 7 pm (eastern time) on the Wednesday after each race.
 The NHGP scorekeeper will compile all corrections and send them to the timers in a single submittal.

-top 3 males and top 3 females in the individual age-graded scoring totals for the year.
+- Top 3 males and top 3 females in scoring totals for the year.

 The individual age group winner’s prizes will be paid to the clubs.
 The clubs may choose how to distribute it.